 Yes, you can appeal in writing, over the telephone or verbally to a member of the housing register team.
 You must appeal within 21 days of receiving a decision.

 The appeal will be considered by a senior officer and you will receive a further decision within 56 days.

 If you disagree with the outcome of the review you can appeal to the court.

 - What happens if I bid successfully for a property?

 If you have bid successfully for a property you will be contacted by the relevant housing association, subject to verification checks from the council and the housing association.
 It may take some time for the housing association to contact you.

 The housing association will then go through their pre-tenancy assessment and arrange a viewing of the property with you.
-You will also be required to pay rent in advance, even if you will be claiming housing benefit to meet your ongoing rental costs.
+You will also be required to pay rent in advance, even if you will be claiming housing benefit or the housing element of universal credit to meet your ongoing rental costs.
 How much rent in advance you will need to provide will be noted in the details of the property you bid for, so you must ensure you have these funds ready in order for the move to proceed.